-- If $Tc(t)-B \ge 0$, the packet is green and Tc is decremented by B down to the minimum value of 0, else - else the packet is red and Tc is not decremented.
+- If Tc(t)-B ≥ 0, the packet is green and Tc is decremented by B down to the minimum value of 0, - else the packet is red and Tc is not decremented.

-This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," uses the set phb command to classify the service that incoming packets will receive, and then uses the police flow command to limit the average bandwidth to 100,000 Kbps, the burst rate to 4000 bytes, and configure the response to drop any violating packets.
+This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," uses the set cos command to classify the service that incoming packets will receive, and then uses the police rate command to limit the average bandwidth to 100,000 Kbps.

 '''

-Console(config)#policy-map rd-policy
+Console(config) #policy-map rd-policy

-Console(config-pmap)#class rd-class
+Console(config-pmap) #class rd-class

-Console(config-pmap-c)#set phb 3
+Console(config-pmap-c) #set cos 3

-Console(config-pmap-c)#police flow 100000 4000 conform-action transmit violate-action drop
+Console(config-pmap-c) #police rate 100000

-Console(config-pmap-c)#
+Console(config-pmap-c) #

 '''